Child contact arrangements during the coronavirus lockdown

 There have been reports of parents simply halting contact with their other parent due to concerns that the child would not be kept safe or kept away from others during the lockdown.

 If there is a Child Arrangement Order in place, then the parent who is being denied contact is entitled to make an application to the Court to enforce the Order.
-However, due to the reduced capacity in the Courts at this time, there are backlogs which are causing delays.
+However, due to reduced capacity in the Courts throughout the restrictions, it is possible that some Family Courts could be experiencing delays.

-For this reason, the Courts are encouraging parents to work closely with Solicitors during the lockdown to find a solution that works for everyone, without the need to attend Court.
-If you have any concerns about your Child Contact Arrangement or the safety of your child during the lockdown, it's important that you seek independent legal advice from a Family Law Solicitor.
+The Courts have been encouraging parents to work closely with Solicitors to find a solution that works for everyone, without the need to attend Court.
+If you have any concerns about your Child Contact Arrangement or the safety of your child during lockdown, seek independent legal advice from a Family Law Solicitor.